Did you know that your employees can be your biggest advocates?

 A. Employee advocacy is when employees use their personal social media accounts to promote their company's products or services.

-This can be done in a number of ways, such as sharing company related content, writing positive reviews, or simply talking about their company in a positive light.
+This can be done by using employee advocacy best practices, such as sharing company-related content, writing positive reviews, or simply talking about their company in a positive light.

 To guarantee its success, you’ll need to adopt employee advocacy best practices.

 Q2.
-What is the most important aspect of employee advocacy?
+What is the most important aspect of employee advocacy best practices?

-A. There are many best practices of employee advocacy to consider, but the most important one is employee engagement.
+A. There are many employee advocacy best practices to consider, but the most important one is employee engagement.

-Advocacy programs are only successful if employees are actually engaged with the program and are willing to promote the company’s message.
+Advocacy programs are only successful if employees are actually willing to follow the employee advocacy best practices and are willing to promote your brand messaging.

 Q3.
 How do you build employee advocacy?